The website for detailed information regarding all UTMB Emergency Situations is www.utmb.edu/emergency_plan.

 N = NONESSENTIAL PERSONNEL: Employees during a declared emergency status, but who cannot leave campus/hospital until released by supervisor and must return to work as directed when emergency ends.

-Name Code Area Protas, Elizabeth E SHP Dean Green, Sheryl E-RE SHP Dean / ASA Bordelon, Darlene E-RE ASA Freeman, Vicki E-RE CLS Hackfeld, Mark E-RE CLS Salazar, Jose (Eddie) E-RE CLS Thierry, Leonce (Hank) E-RE CLS Rajendran, Raj E-RE CLS Rasmussen, Blake E-RE N&M Paddon-Jones, Doug E-RE N&M Fingerhut, Patricia E-RE OT McEachern, Sharon E-RE OT Townsend, Courtney E-RE PAS McGraw, Shirley E-RE PAS Rojas, Jose E-RE RC Hamilton, Debbie E-RE RC Utsey, Carolyn E-RE PT Mossberg, Kurt E-RE PT Williams, Robyn E-RE PT Ottenbacher, Kenneth E-RE RS Cammarn, Beth E-RE RS
+Name Code Area Protas, Elizabeth E SHP Dean Green, Sheryl E-RE SHP Dean Salas-Provance, Marlene E-RE ASA Bordelon, Darlene E-RE ASA Freeman, Vicki E-RE CLS Hackfeld, Mark E-RE CLS Salazar, Jose (Eddie) E-RE CLS Thierry, Leonce (Hank) E-RE CLS Rajendran, Raj E-RE CLS Rasmussen, Blake E-RE N&M Paddon-Jones, Doug E-RE N&M Casey, Colleen E-RE N&M Fingerhut, Patricia E-RE OT McEachern, Sharon E-RE OT Townsend, Courtney E-RE PAS McGraw, Shirley E-RE PAS Rojas, Jose E-RE RC Nastars, Daneen E-RE RC Peterson, Gina E-RE RC Utsey, Carolyn E-RE PT Mossberg, Kurt E-RE PT Williams, Robyn E-RE PT Ottenbacher, Kenneth E-RE RS Cammarn, Beth E-RE RS

 ** Please refer to the main UTMB Emergency Operations link for information on personal preparation, links to City of Galveston guide and the Emergency Operations Plan found on that page provides detailed information on essential operations and personnel.